gbmhunter/blog/content/mathematics/geometry/analytical-geometry/index.md

 **The Angle Method**

-1. Travel around the verticies of the rectangle in a clockwise fashion.
+1. Travel around the vertices of the rectangle in a clockwise fashion.
-2. For each line segment, calculate the angle between this line and a line formed from the point and the first verticy which makes up the line.
+2. For each line segment, calculate the angle between this line and a line formed from the point and the first vertex which makes up the line.
 3. If all the angles are positive (incl.
 0), then the point is inside the rectangle.
 If all the angles are positive and one or more is 0, then the point is on the edge of the rectangle (if one is 0, then it is on the edge, if two are 0, then the point is on one of the rectangle's corners).
 4. If one or more angles is negative, then the point is outside the rectangle.